Dev-hwang/flutter_foreground_task/README.md

 * Can perform repetitive task with foreground service notification.
 * Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
-* Provides a widget that prevents the app from closing when the foreground task is running.
+* Provides a widget that prevents the app from closing when a foreground task is running.
+* Provides a widget that can start a foreground task when trying to minimize or close the app.

 ## Getting started